 - An on-site meeting was held with the Parks Maintenance Division and recreation staff to review current programming, maintenance issues, programming suggestions / enhancements (including inclusive playground / potential relocation, new basketball / tennis court, potential pickleball court(s), upgraded LED lighting, new synthetic turf, revised plaza area, upgraded amenities and revised irrigation)

-- October 2020 - A draft renovation plan is posted on-line and surveys opened to collect public input on the design
+- October 2020 - A draft park renovation plan was posted online and surveys opened to collect public input on the design.
+View the results of Park Improvement Survey.

 Mitchell Gulch Park